An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Experimental study

-\textbf{Experimental design.} For fully evaluating the effect of LBO models, we compare experimental algorithms from three aspects: time efficiency, generalization ability and optimality.
-The comparing experiments can be divided into three parts: \begin{description} \item[\textbf{Part \Rmnum{1}}]In order to validate learning effectiveness of LBO models, this part compares training time and learning curves among LBO models. \item[\textbf{Part \Rmnum{2}}]In order to validate time efficiency and optimality of LBO models, this part compares solutions and solving time of LBO models with other baseline algorithms on selected instances.
-What's more, this study used Wilcoxon Signed rank test and Friedman test to analyze statistic results in depth rather than simply list. \item[\textbf{Part \Rmnum{3}}]In order to validate generalization of LBO models to larger problem, we test LBO models on benchmarks from Uchoa \emph{et al.} \cite{ref132} and compare solutions with baselines.
-This experimental not only proves that step-by step approaches have a better generalization than end-to-end approaches, but also can fully show that LBO models have strong application prospects. \end{description}
+To fully evaluate the effect of LBO models, we compare the experimental algorithms from three aspects: time efficiency, scalability, and optimality.
+The comparison experiments can be divided into three parts: \begin{description} \item[\textbf{Part \Rmnum{1}}]To validate the learning effectiveness of the LBO models, we train the LBO models on the training set and compare the training time, occupied memory, and learning curves among the LBO models. \item[\textbf{Part \Rmnum{2}}]To validate the time efficiency and optimality of the LBO models, we test algorithms on set 1 and 2 and compare the solution length, solving time, and standard deviation.
+In addition, we use the Wilcoxon signed-rank test and Friedman test to analyze statistical results in depth. \item[\textbf{Part \Rmnum{3}}]To validate the scalability of LBO models to larger problems, we test LBO models trained on VRP20 on set 3.
+We use the solution length, solving time, and optimal gap as evaluation indicators. \end{description}